tadeuszlorkowski/mirelia/README.md

-y | number | The new y position. xspeed | number | The new horizontal speed. yspeed | number | The new vertical speed. objects | MireliaAnimation | The new animation.
+y | number | The new y position. xspeed | number | The new horizontal speed. yspeed | number | The new vertical speed. animation | MireliaAnimation | The new animation.

 Overwrites attributes of the blueprint, excluding the hitbox.